hphelion/documentation/commercial/GA1/commercial.update-101-undercloud.md

 		ansible-playbook -vvvv -u heat-admin -i plugins/inventory/heat.py -e force_rebuild=True -l <IP of undercloud> -e undercloud_rebuild_image_id=<glance Image_ID of undercloud> playbooks/update_cloud.yml

 	Ansible will show progress and alert you to failures.
-The –vvvv option makes information available in case of failure.
+The `-vvvv` option makes information available in case of failure.

 7. When the update is done, [validate the update](#validate).